CAB F 81

 Evaluation of Secure multi-party computation for in-band telemetry:

-Mark Schenk is building and evaluating a small prototype based on Prio evaluating the workability and utility of aggregate measurements in a future field study of the Trusted Introduction prototype.A Custom Signal Server Instance:
+Mark Schenk developed a privacy-preserving telemetry prototype based on Prio, evaluating the workability and utility of aggregate measurements in a future field study for the Trusted Introduction Signal client.

-Antoine Moix is working on mapping out the ecosystem of applications that use the core libsignal library or derivations thereof as a dependency.
-We ultimately hope to find and identify impromer uses of the library (e.g., deprecated derivations thereof), as well as interesting additional targets for out offensive framework.
+Antoine Moix worked on mapping out the ecosystem of applications that use the core libsignal library or derivations thereof as a dependency.
+We ultimately hope to find and identify improper uses of the library (e.g., deprecated derivations thereof), as well as interesting additional targets for our offensive framework.

 Supervision